MAGAZINE

 A delicious show-off hot dog with coarse vegan sausage, cream of baked celery, panko mustard crumble and pickled onions in a homemade Báhn Mì bun.
 In case you need it quickly and have two hours.
 Fast Food de luxe. with a glass of OTILIE*.

-We wish a relaxed lock-down – let us make #THEBESTOFIT
+We wish you a relaxed lock-down – let us make #THEBESTOFIT

 Best greetings from the crisis hotspot Offenbach!